Most of us want to make more money relative to our expenses when possible.

 A down payment on your mortgage is the money you pay upfront when buying a home.
 The lender will fund the rest.

 You’re likely to get approved for a mortgage purchase with a 20% down payment, but you can still put down less depending on a few factors, like the type of mortgage, the lender’s requirements, and your credit history.

-Securing a down payment can feel like a roadblock for mortgage buyers, and while there are benefits to larger down payments, buyers can certainly put down much less.
+Securing a down payment for home loans can feel like a roadblock for mortgage buyers, and while there are benefits to larger down payments, buyers can certainly put down much less.

-A conventional loan is more risky for lenders because it doesn’t have that safety net the government provides.
-So you can expect the interest rates, fees, and even down payment to be higher.
+A conventional loan is riskier for lenders because it doesn’t have that safety net the government provides.
+So you can expect the mortgage interest rates, fees, and even down payment to be higher.

 These secured mortgages include a variety of loans, VA loans, USDA loans, and FHA loans, which must meet the requirements set by the Federal Housing Administration (FHA).

 VA loans are specifically designed for military members and their families.
 It comes with some great perks, like a $0 down payment for a mortgage and no PMI, as long as applicants meet the eligibility requirements.